TheodoreWolf/hyperoptax/README.md

 ```
 ## 🥜 In a nutshell

 All optimizers follow the same stateless pattern: `Optimizer.init` returns a `(state, optimizer)` pair, and `optimizer.optimize` runs the search loop.
-Your objective function must have the signature `fn(key, params) -> scalar`.
+Your objective function must have the signature `fn(key, params) -> scalar`. `params` can be any PyTree.

 ```python
 import jax